 There is a huge statue of Robin Hood in the centre, but if you look around there are other statues of his Merry Men, Maid Marian, and some amazing plaques that tell a story of major events in his life too.

 Nottingham Castle is also an awesome attraction that I have visited in the past.
 It’s now just reopened after three years of closure!

 I would definitely make an effort to visit as you can see the history of it being a royal household and also being used as a stronghold during the Civil War.
 There is now an immersive Robin hood Exhibition inside.

 Take a City of Caves Tour & visit the National Justice Museum

-Nottingham has a huge cave system underground and there is thought to be over 800 caves beneath the city.
+Nottingham has a huge cave system underground and there are thought to be over 800 caves beneath the city.
 After some extensive excavations over the years, many of these caves are now popular attractions.

 The City Of Caves is a fantastic chance to see what life was really like here.
 Many people lived in these caves and made them a home years ago.

 Some of the caves were tanneries, breweries, storehouses, and even shops.
 It was also used as an air-raid shelter during World War II!

 The City of Caves gives you the chance to explore some of the 500 caves they have uncovered under the National Justice System.
-Just make sure to book in advance as tours sell out quick!
+Just make sure to book in advance as tours sell out quickly!

 The National Justice System is also a really awesome muse… It takes you through the history of criminal justice, prisons, and eventually prison reforms.